MichielsenM/FOAM/docs/Pipeline.md

 Select all the models that fall inside an n-sigma error box on the provided Teff, logg and logL.
 If `n_sigma_box` in the configuration is set to None, this step will be skipped.
 If `constraint_companion` is also provided in the pipeline configuration, those constraints on a binary companion are also taken into account using isochrone-clouds.
 <details>
 <summary> <b>Isochrone-clouds</b> (click to expand) </summary> <br>
-An isochrone-cloud of a model is made up of all models that have the same metallicity, an age equal within 1 timestep, and whose mass is compatible witin the error margin of the observed mass ratio.
+An isochrone-cloud of a model is made up of all models that have the same metallicity, an age equal within 1 timestep, and whose mass is compatible within the error margin of the observed mass ratio.
 (However other parameters can differ between models, e.g. internal mixing processes).
 The model of the pulsating star must be compatible with it's observed Teff, logg and logL, while at least one of the models in its isochrone-cloud must be compatible with the companion's observed Teff, logg and logL.
 </details>
 <details>